| Parameter Name | Data Item | Data Type | Req/Opt | I/O/Both |

 (IRS) restricts the size of the address that prints on an employee's year-end tax return.
 To comply with IRS regulations, the system has the

-following restrictions: o On W-2 returns, the system prints only the last three nonblank address lines plus the city, state, and postal code. o On
+o On W-2 returns, the system prints only the last three nonblank address lines plus the city, state, and postal code.

 media, the system prints only the last nonblank address line plus the city, state, and postal code.